 As this supplier to the aviation industry continued to grow through acquisitions, its workers’ compensation system became more costly and difficult to manage for the 18,000+ employees it covered.

-An independent actuary who compared the company’s original program with the new streamlined workers’ comp program confirmed a 26.7% average reduction in the amount of annual claims payments over a five-year period for a collective savings of more than $35 million.
-The proven, sustainable program continues to generate additional savings for the company while facilitating claims management and returning employees to work in a more consistent manner.
+An independent actuary who compared the company’s original program with the new streamlined workers’ aviation compensation program confirmed a 26.7% average reduction in the amount of annual claims payments over a five-year period for a collective savings of more than $35 million.
+The proven, sustainable aviation compensation program continues to generate additional savings for the company while facilitating claims management and returning employees to work in a more consistent manner.